plaetzchen79/ngx-printer-demo/projects/ngx-printer/README.md

-A easy to use service to print the window, parts of a window (div) or an image.
+A easy to use service to print a window, parts of a window (divs) or an image.
 Printing of Angular Templates or Components is possible.
 You can print opening a new window / tab or using the current window.
 A directive can also be used to mark and store an HTML-element.
-Several usefull directives can further assist you.
+Several other usefull directives can further assist you.

 See the DEMO App and [DEMO-Page](https://plaetzchen79.github.io/) for examples.